 Once ROP reaches stage 4 or stage 5, the retina is partially or completely detached.
 Surgery in the form of scleral buckling or vitrectomy is sometimes performed, with mixed results.
 However, the more researchers learn about ROP, the clearer it becomes that timely identification and treatment by stage 3 offers the best chance of preventing baby blindness.

 We Are Proven Lawyers for ROP Victims & Their Families

-At Freidin Brown, P.A., our Miami birth injury lawyers will evaluate your potential case for medical negligence in screening for, diagnosing or offering treatment for ROP.
+At Freidin Brown, P.A., our Florida birth injury lawyers will evaluate your potential case for medical negligence in screening for, diagnosing or offering treatment for ROP.
 We are well equipped to pursue your case, anywhere in the U.S.

 Contact us as soon as possible.